This article may contain affiliate links. See our disclosure link for more information.

 A few weeks after I arrived in Germany for a year-long high school exchange program, a friend’s mom served Rote Grütze for dessert.

-Then came dessert.
-As soon I tasted one spoonful of Rote Grütze I learned how to say oh my god this is the best thing I’ve ever tasted in my 16 years on this planet and can I please have more?
+As soon I tasted one spoonful of Rote Grütze I learned how to say oh my god this is the best thing I’ve ever tasted in my 16 years on this planet and can I please have more? in German.

 Actually, no…I’m pretty sure the only thing I managed was a vigorous nod and a hearty ja, bitte! when asked if I wanted seconds (and probably thirds).

-My favorite way to eat Rote Grütze is the way my friend’s mom served it all those years ago – warm berries with cold, fresh cream poured over the top.
-Ahhhhhh…delicious.
+My favorite way to eat Rote Grütze is the way my friend’s mom served it all those years ago – still a little warm with fresh, cold heavy cream poured over the top.
+Ahhhhhh…so delicious.

 Enjoy this taste of northern Germany!

 I’ve got two ideas for you: ice cream and paletas!

 I’ve been making single-serve ice cream all summer long and this is one of my favorites.
 It’s easy to make – no ice cream machine needed.